Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 28.1.1 Components

-Below you can find a description of the default components that should be setup on either your management cluster or your downstream clusters so that you can successfully perform Day 2 operations.
+Below you can find a description of the default components that should be set up on either your management cluster or your downstream clusters so that you can successfully perform Day 2 operations.

 28.1.1.1 Rancher